MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/calculating-fields-in-sql-functions.md

 |Add one field to another| `UnitsInStock + UnitsOnOrder`|
 |Subtract one field from another| `ReorderLevel - UnitsInStock`|

 The following example calculates the average discount amount of all orders in the Northwind.mdb database.
 It multiplies the values in the UnitPrice and Discount fields to determine the discount amount of each order and then calculates the average.
-You can use this expression in an SQL statement in Visual Basic code:
+Use this expression in an SQL statement in Visual Basic code:

 <br/>